ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-2.md

 ### 4.1a Introduction: Apache Hive

-Hive is a SQL like query language that enables analysts familiar with SQL to run queries on large volumes of data.
+Hive is an SQL like query language that enables those analysts familiar with SQL to run queries on large volumes of data.
 Hive has three main functions: data summarization, query and analysis.
 Hive provides tools that enable easy data extraction, transformation and loading (ETL).

 ## 4.2a Goals of the module